Jamie McCrimmon: Character history

-James Robert McCrimmon was the son of Donald McCrimmon—a piper, like his father and his father's father.
-Jamie first appears in The Highlanders, encountering the Doctor, Ben and Polly in the aftermath of the Battle of Culloden in 1746.
+The son of Donald McCrimmon — a piper, like his father and his father's father — James Robert McCrimmon first appears in The Highlanders, encountering the Doctor, Ben and Polly in the aftermath of the Battle of Culloden in 1746.
 At the end of the story, Polly suggests that the Doctor take Jamie along with them.
 Jamie continues to travel with the Doctor even after Ben and Polly leave the TARDIS at the end of The Faceless Ones.
-He appears in all, but the very first Second Doctor serial, The Power of the Daleks, and in more episodes than any other companion, although Tegan Jovanka served with the Doctor for the longest continuous period in terms of years on the series.
+He appears in all but the first Second Doctor serial, The Power of the Daleks, and in more episodes than any other companion, although Tegan Jovanka served with the Doctor for the longest continuous period in terms of years on the series.

-Jamie shares a lively, bantering relationship with the Doctor, and during his time in the series sees the arrival and departure of first Victoria Waterfield and finally Zoe Heriot.
-Jamie, being a product of his time, is always solicitous and gentlemanly towards the women who travel with him.
-Jamie does not have the background to always understand the situations his adventures with the Doctor take him into, but is quick enough to translate high technology and concepts into equivalents he can understand and deal with.
-His relationship with the Doctor is not always smooth and in The Evil of the Daleks he comes close to leaving the Doctor whom he feels has been manipulating him and Victoria to discover the human factor for the Daleks, without thinking about the consequences.
-His battle cry Creag an tuire, in Scottish Gaelic, translates to "The Boar's Rock."
+Jamie shares a lively, bantering relationship with the Doctor and, during his time in the TARDIS, sees the arrival and departure of first Victoria Waterfield and finally Zoe Heriot.
+Jamie, being a product of his time, is always solicitous and gentlemanly towards his female companions.
+While not having the background to always understand the situations his adventures with the Doctor take him into, Jamie is quick enough to translate high technology and concepts into equivalents he can comprehend and deal with.
+His relationship with the Doctor is not always smooth, and in The Evil of the Daleks he comes close to leaving the Doctor, whom he feels has been manipulating him and Victoria to discover the human factor for the Daleks, without considering the consequences.
+His battle cry Creag an tuire, in Scottish Gaelic, translates to "The Boar's Rock".
 It is similar to Creag an tuirc, the motto of the MacLaren Clan of Scotland.
+Also during Jamie's time with the doctor, he gives him the iconic name John Smith (The Wheel in Space).